 Note: Pregnant women and children under five should not take aloe vera internally.

-This rich cocktail of nutritional elements provides a synergistic effect, where the different ingredients balance and enhance each other; and therefore it is more potent than any of the individual components.
+This rich cocktail of nutritional elements provides a synergistic effect, where the different ingredients balance and enhance each other, and therefore it is more potent than any of the individual components.
 An increasing number of researchers are working to prove the effectiveness of aloe vera, which the ayurvedic tradition has long been aware of.
-That's why some of Maharishi Ayurveda products such as the Youthful Skin Cream and Eye Gel contain extracts of this precious herb.
+That's why some of Maharishi Ayurveda's products contain extracts of this precious herb.